Contents On This Page

 The rate at which growth occurs in fingernails is much faster than that of toenails.

 Topically, the structure of the nails is such that bears all the necessary six parts necessary for nail growth.

 Parts of the nails include the root, nail bed, nail plate, eponychium, paronychium, and hyponychium.

 Read Also: Benefits Of Keeping Longer Nails

-The nail root which serves as the powerhouse and also an important part of the nail structures contains white crescent edges known as the nail lunula.
+The nail root, which serves as the powerhouse and also an essential part of the nail structures, contains white crescent edges known as the nail lunula.

 Read Also: How To Wipe Your Butt With Long Nails

-The nail bed is known to contain a lot of blood vessels, nerves and melanocytes which extends from the edge to hyponychium.
-The nail bed is that pinkish tissues where the nail plates lay on.
+The nail bed is known to contain a lot of blood vessels, nerves, and melanocytes, which extends from the edge to hyponychium.
+The nail bed is the pinkish tissues where the nail plates lay on.

-These are the visible parts of the nails otherwise called the fingernails.
-This plate contains Keratin and sits comfortably on the nail bed with the help of specialized structure known as a groove which then acts as an anchor to the nail bed.
+These are the visible parts of the nails, otherwise called the fingernails.
+This plate contains Keratin and sits comfortably on the nail bed with the help of a specialized structure known as a groove, which then acts as an anchor to the nail bed.

 Read Also: How To Moisturize Nails The Right Way